mikaeltw/rag-bencher/docs/configuration.md

 # Configuration guide

 All runtime behavior is described through YAML files in `configs/`.
-Configs are validated by `rag_bench.config.BenchConfig` to keep experiments reproducible.
+Configs are validated by `rag_bencher.config.BenchConfig` to keep experiments reproducible.

 ## Core fields
 ```yaml